 The Tulare County General Plan has a number of policies that apply to existing development and future development projects regarding solid waste disposal within the County of Tulare.
-Currently, solid waste disposal services for the Community of Plainview is provided by USA Waste (Waste Management).
 The nearest solid waste disposal facility, the Teapot Dome Landfill, is owned and operated by the County.
-The Teapot Dome has the capacity to accommodate solid waste refuse generated within the planning area through the year 2025.
-According to Solid Waste Management Supervisor J. Treviño, the Teapot Dome landfill has a current net remaining capacity of 666,281 cubic yards or 11% of total capacity.
-Per the Tulare County Solid Waste Department the Teapot Dome landfill is scheduled to close in 2025 and solid waste from the planning area will be disposed of in the Woodville landfill.
-The Woodville landfill is currently under temporary closure and is not accepting waste, however the landfill is slated to open in 2022.
-The Woodville landfill has a current net remaining capacity of 5,319,859 cubic yards or 64% of the landfill's total capacity.
+The Teapot Dome has the capacity to accommodate solid waste refuse generated within the planning area through the year 2025.124 According to Solid Waste Management Supervisor J. Trevino, the Teapot Dome landfill has a current net remaining capacity of 666,281 cubic yards or 11% of total capacity.125 Per the Tulare County Solid Waste Department the Teapot Dome landfill is scheduled to close in 2025 and solid waste from the planning area will be disposed of in the Woodville landfill.126 The Woodville landfill is currently under temporary closure and is not accepting waste, however the landfill is slated to open in 2022.127 The Woodville landfill has a current net remaining capacity of 64% of the landfill's total capacity.128 a) and b) Less Than Significant Impact - The proposed Woodville Community Plan contains no development proposals and is being prepared to accommodate a growth rate of 1.3% (consistent with the Tulare County General Plan).
+"Domestic

 The adopted 2030 General Plan contains policies that would apply to existing and future development in the Project area regarding solid waste such as: PFS-5.3 Solid Waste Reduction; PFS-5.5 Private Use of Recycled Products; PFS-5.6 Ensure Capacity; and PFS-5.7 Provisions for Solid Waste Storage, Handling, and Collection.